参照(Reference) : 「データサイエンティスト協会スキル定義委員」の「データサイエンス100本ノック(構造化データ加工編)」

 Here's a step-by-step explanation of what the code is doing:

-function is used to calculate summary statistics for the data frame.
-In this case, it is using thequantile
+Thesummarisefunction is used to calculate summary statistics for the data frame.
+In this case, it is using thequantilefunction to calculate the 25th, 50th (median), 75th, and 100th percentiles of theamountvariable.

 R-033: Calculate the average of the sales amount (amount) for each shop code (store_cd) for the receipt details data (df_receipt) and extract those that are 330 or more.